darrenfdes/project-web-torch/README.md

 Input images should be a brain CT scan and in "png" format

 instructions
-pip install -r requirements.txt python app.py
+create virtual env int directory (optional) and activate 1.pip install -r requirements.txt
+2.python app.py

 To run with wasgi in dev
 activate env
-uswgi dev.ini
+1.uswgi dev.ini
-application will run on http://localhost:9090/
+2.application will run on http://localhost:9090/